SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/04-onboard-data-products/README.md

 ## Observations

 ### Explore Data Products in the Catalog
 > :books: If you are participating in a SAP BDC training, the creation of your SAP BDC Cockpit user has already been done.
-This next section is just for observations, please feel free through read, click and learn.
-However, your setup might look different due to different roles.
-To continue to the steps that can be performed, skip to [here](#install-active-data-products-via-the-sap-datasphere-catalog)<br/>
+This next section is just for observations, feel free to click through and learn. <br/>

 The catalog in BDC Cockpit provides a structured inventory of business data, while the SAP Datasphere Catalog offers powerful tools for discovering, evaluating, and installing data products, with features that enhance data lineage and integration across various SAP and non-SAP sources.

 1. In SAP Business Data Cloud Cockpit, you can create the users in the Security> Users tab and assign them the following roles.
     - BD Viewer: This role is required to view the Cockpit
-    - BD Administrator: This role is required to install data packages and insight apps
+    - BD Administrator: This role is required to install data packages and intelligent applications
     - Catalog User: This role is required to view the **Catalog & Marketplace** tab inside SAP BDC Cockpit i.e One Data Catalog concept of SAP Business Data Cloud
     - Catalog Administrator: This role is required to install data products.
 > <img src="./images/IA_BDC_CockpitRoles.png"  width="1000"/>